How to Use LLMs to Extract Document Information

 • Positive: A value is extracted by LLM.

 • True: The extracted result is a True result.
-This may include a correct value is extracted by LLM if it is in Ground Truth (TP), and nothing is extracted by LLM if no value in Ground Truth(TN).
+This may include LLM extracting a correct value if it is in Ground Truth (TP), and nothing is extracted by LLM if there is no value in Ground Truth(TN).

-To optimize the extraction result, it is necessary to dig deeply the TP, TN, FP, FN cases.
-There is another version of the confusion matrix that shows details.
+To optimize the extraction result, the TP, TN, FP, and FN cases must be investigated thoroughly.
+Another version of the confusion matrix shows the details.

 img

 The False Positive cases may consist of two different cases.
-An incorrect value is extracted by LLM and LLM makes up a value that doesn't exist in Ground Truth (this we usually called LLM's hallucination).
+LLM extracts an incorrect value and makes up a value that doesn't exist in Ground Truth (this we usually call LLM's hallucination).

 Full Evaluation Metrics